 10. Appia Antica

-Officially this is the first paved road in history, dubbed the “Queen of roads.”
+Officially this is the first paved road in history, dubbed the “Queen of Roads”.
 Construction began in 312 BC and connected Rome to Brindisi.
-513km in length, it passes beatiful villas and ancient ruins.
+513 km in length, it passes beautiful villas and ancient ruins.
 If you don’t have enough time to follow its length in entirety, admire part of it in Rome.
 The road starts at the Baths of Caracalla.

-Find flights to Rome in one click on liligo.com.
-Several low cost airlines fly to Rome from not only London but Bristol, Edinburgh, Manchester and Glasgow as well.
+Find flights to Rome with one click on liligo.com.
+Several low-cost airlines fly to Rome from airports all over the UK, including London, Bristol, Edinburgh, Manchester and Glasgow.